Build a technical project from scratch, with the tools used by professionals.

 Roger is an electronic engineer specialising in aircraft ejection seats.
 During LiveWires, you’re likely to find him peering at circuit boards and diagrams.

 He lives in Uxbridge with his wife Nicola and daughter Rachel.
 In his spare time he’s a keen photographer!

 Joel is an amateur musician, supported by a full time job as an electronics engineer.
 During LiveWires you’ll probably find him playing an instrument or coiling up cables.

 He lives in York with his wife Eliza and their 9 stringed instruments, three drum kits and an old casiotone keyboard called Gerald.

 See what’s involved in getting involved »

 LiveWires bookings are managed by Scripture Union.
 SU have been running summer holidays for over a hundred years.

-Bookings close when the camp is full, or on 14th July at the latest, so book now to avoid missing out!
+Bookings close on 12th July at the latest, but there are limited places so book now to avoid missing out!